artefactual-labs/AIPscan/README.md

 * Install requirements (this includes Flask & Celery): `pip install -r requirements/base.txt`
 * Bundle static assets: `make build`
 * Enable DEBUG mode if desired for development: `export FLASK_CONFIG=dev`
-* In a terminal window, start the Flask server: `python run.py`
+* In a terminal window, start the Flask server: `python -m AIPscan.run`
 * Confirm that the Flask server and AIPscan application are up and running at [`localhost:5000`][usage-1] in your browser..
 You should see a blank AIPscan page like this: